makandra/minidusen/README.md

 -----------

 - There are tests in `spec`.
 We only accept PRs with tests.
 - We currently develop using the Ruby version in `.ruby-version`.
-It is required to change the Ruby Version to cover all Rails version or just use Travis CI.
+It is required to change the Ruby Version to cover all Rails version or just use Gitlab CI.
 - Put your database credentials into `spec/support/database.yml`.
 There's a `database.sample.yml` you can use as a template.
 - Create a database `minidusen_test` in both MySQL and PostgreSQL.
 - There are gem bundles in the project root for each combination of ActiveRecord version and database type that we support.